 To learn more about this topic, read our guide to how each insurer treats claims and how they affect your no-claims discount.

-While NCDs are most commonly used for health insurance, some insurers offer different options, like WPA's "Pooled Risk," which is similar to Freedom's Community Rating, where the claims of all of their members affect your premiums, not your own.
-Vitality also doesn't offer a no-claims discount and instead calculates renewals by the A+B+C system.
+While NCDs are most commonly used for health insurance, some insurers offer different options.
+For instance, Vitality doesn't offer a no-claims discount and instead calculates renewals by the A+B+C system.

 Given the choice in this respect, it's always worth seeking professional advice from a broker so you know what you're signing up for and the pros and cons of the various options.